tpegolotti/SPHGen/README.md

 ```
 make test_jasmin PI=130 THETA=5 SIMD=4
 ```
 generates a jasmin version, run security checks on it, and then compile it into assembly.
+Analyzing the `unrolled` and `cleanup` functions takes around a minute.

 ### Expected results
 We provide CSV files for our results in the `.paper_results/` folder.
+We provide a jupyter notebook (`plot.ipynb`) that plots figure 5, 6, and 7a from the paper.
+The trends should match.

 ### Known Limitations
 - At the time of writing, the performance model is tuned for Intel Sapphire Rapids.
 Latency and throughput parameters are not adjusted depending on the host machine.